Skip to main content

 We are educating the community about cancer screening options.
 These efforts include:

-• Developing and disseminating culturally competent, evidence-based cancer information tailored to the needs of underserved communities
+• Developing and disseminating evidence-based cancer information tailored to the needs of our South Texas community

 • Partnering with academic, clinical and community organizations to provide education about screening guidelines and risk factors